Post by Rob Collie

 #3 – I Think the Right Brain Learns from the Left Brain, too.
 It’s not all “Right brain informs Left” – it flows both ways.
 For instance, when I learned to drive, it was a Long Division-Style Nightmare of epic proportions.
 Total concentration.
 A million variable to juggle.
 No way could I have the radio on – too much noise, too much distraction.
 Fast forward to today though, and it’s so habitual that I don’t even remember which stoplights were red vs. green on my most recent drive.
 The right brain watches constantly, and “records” or “encodes” left brain-driven activity.
 We would never LEARN to drive without the Left brain, but after awhile, we don’t need it to CONTINUE driving.
 Over time, even some DAX becomes unconscious too.

 #4 – Imagine, for a moment, a world that appreciated Right Brain talent as an equal with Left.
 Maybe other cultures do, actually, and it’s just my own personal experience in school that it validated Left while diminishing Right.
 In the past few years I’ve come to value Right Brain stuff on even footing with Left, which is a sentence that Teenage Rob would never have expected to utter in a million years.

 #5 – that whole saying “In the Zone” that you hear in sports?
 Yup, that’s when the Right Brain has taken over and Left has gone quiet.
 My handful of high performing sports moments (seriously, they are few) were all sequences that I did NOT personally experience as they happened.
 I had to look back on them, and “remember” them from a distance.
-Check out this article on golf for instance, or this device that is marketed to athletes and meditation practitioners alike.
+Check out this article on golf for instance, or [link removed due to 404] this device that is marketed to athletes and meditation practitioners alike.